 The Orchid family (Orchidaceae) is a huge group that features epiphytic, lithophytic, and terrestrial members.
 Although most orchids won't grow from cuttings, some members of the genus Dendrobium will produce new plants from stem cuttings.
 Dendrobium nobile, commonly known as Noble Dendrobium, is one such species.
 Grown as a houseplant, it provides an impressive display of flowers from late winter to early summer.

 Noble Dendrobium produces single blossoms or groups of flowers on short spikes that emerge from the nodes along the stem or pseudobulb.
 After the flowers fade, you can clip the spikes with scissors or shears.
-Dip the blades of your cutting tool in rubbing alcohol between cuts to help prevent the spread of infection.
+Dip the blades of your cutting tool in rubbing alcohol between cuts to prevent the spread of infection.

-After the flowers die back, select one or more stems of up to 1 foot (30 cm) long.
-Snip them off the parent plant and cut into sections with 3 to 4 nodes each.
+After the flowers die back, select one or more up to 1 foot (30 cm) long stems.
+Snip them off the parent plant and cut them into sections with 3 to 4 nodes each.
 Set the cuttings aside.

 Prepare a rooting tray with a layer of pebbles, sphagnum moss, or bark.
 Soak the moss or bark in water until completely wet, then allow the water to drain from the medium.
 Spread the medium in an even layer in the tray.
 Place the stem cuttings on top of the medium and mist with water.
 Cover the tray loosely with plastic wrap to keep the humidity high.
 Put the tray in a warm, dark location.